This sample shows the type of structured handoff your team can create from real shift notes.

 FAQ

-What is this?
+What is Shift Handoff AI?

-Who is it for?
+Who is Shift Handoff AI for?

 Is my data safe?
-Do I need integrations or IT?

 What does it cost?

-Early-access plans are based on shift report volume: Starter $49/mo (25 reports), Team $149/mo (100 reports), Plant $399/mo (300 reports).
-No payment is required to request access.
+Early-access plans are based on shift report volume: Starter $49/mo ($1.96/report) for 25 reports, Team $149/mo ($1.49/report) for 100 reports, and Plant $399/mo ($1.33/report) for 300 reports.
+No payment is required to request early access.

 What happens after I sign up for early access?